Romanian president: Criminals trying to seize justice system

-BUCHAREST, Romania (AP) — Romania’s president has blasted the ruling party’s leader as a “criminal at the top of the state apparatus,” saying politicians with criminal convictions are trying to take over the country’s justice system and undermine efforts to fight corruption.
+BUCHAREST, Romania (AP) — Romania’s president on Tuesday blasted the ruling party’s leader as a “criminal at the top of the state apparatus,” saying politicians with criminal convictions are trying to take over the country’s justice system and undermine efforts to fight corruption.

-President Klaus Iohannis was responding Tuesday to Liviu Dragnea, chairman of the ruling Social Democratic Party, who earlier accused him of not declaring a rent contract and other misdemeanors.
+President Klaus Iohannis was hitting back at Liviu Dragnea, chairman of the ruling Social Democratic Party, who earlier accused him of not declaring a rent contract and other misdemeanors.
+Iohannis called the allegations “fake news… something we’d have called plain lies in the past.”

-The Social Democrats have embarked on a contentious judicial overhaul since they won elections in 2016.
-That sparked regular anti-corruption protests and criticism from the European Union and the U.S.
+Asked whether Romania was ready to take over the rotating presidency of the European Union on Jan.
+1, Iohannis said: “We’d be much better prepared without (these) criminals.”

+EU Justice Commissioner Vera Jourova last month said Romania would struggle to manage the EU’s presidency while it was weighed down by domestic concerns, notably corruption.

 Most Read Nation & World Stories